• Skip to primary navigation

 Intermediate

-If you are looking to take your proofreading business to the next level, consider investing in a platform with a monthly fee.
+If you want to take your proofreading business to the next level, consider investing in a platform with a monthly fee.

 FlexJobs is an excellent place for those looking to freelance on a flexible basis.
-They have numerous remote and part-time positions listed, and it costs only $14.95 per month to join.
+They have numerous remote and part-time positions listed, and you can try it for 14 days for just $2.95.

 Advanced